 The STA is a PCP.

-The Address 1 field of the Probe Request frame contains an individual address and
+The Address 1 field of the Probe Request frame contains an individual address and one of the following criteria is met:.(#2010)

-1) is not the MAC address of the STA.
+1) The STA is not a member of a multiple BSSID set, and the individual address is not the MAC address of the STA.(#2010)

-2)
+2) The STA is a member of a multiple BSSID set, and the individual address does not match the BSSID of any of the BSS in the multiple BSSID set.(#2010)

 The STA is a non-AP STA in an infrastructure BSS and the Address 1 field of the Probe Request frame contains the broadcast address.